On equal-input and monotone Markov matrices

 \section{Acknowledgements}

-It is our pleasure to thank Frederic Alberti and Martin M\"{o}hle for valuable discussions and suggestions, as well as Tanja Eisner and Agnes Radl for helpful comments on the manuscript.
-This work was supported by the German Research Foundation (DFG), within the CRC 1283 at Bielefeld University, and by the Australian Research Council (ARC), via Discovery Project DP 180{\ts}102{\ts}215.
+It is our pleasure to thank Frederic Alberti and Martin M\"{o}hle for valuable discussions and suggestions, as well as Tanja Eisner, Agnes Radl and Peter Taylor for helpful comments on the manuscript. {Further, we thank two anonymous referees for their thoughtful comments, which helped us to improve the presentation.} This work was supported by the German Research Foundation (DFG), within the CRC 1283 at Bielefeld University, and by the Australian Research Council (ARC), via Discovery Project DP 180{\ts}102{\ts}215.